ibrahimmkhalid/ultralytics/docs/en/integrations/jupyterlab.md

 ---
 comments: true
 description: Explore our integration guide that explains how you can use JupyterLab to train a YOLO11 model.
 We'll also cover key features and tips for common issues.
-keywords: JupyterLab, What is JupyterLab, How to Use JupyterLab, JupyterLab How to Use, YOLO11, Ultralytics, Model Training, GPU, TPU, cloud computing
+keywords: JupyterLab, What is JupyterLab, How to Use JupyterLab, JupyterLab How to Use, YOLO11, SFDT_Ibrahim, Model Training, GPU, TPU, cloud computing
 ---

 # A Guide on How to Use JupyterLab to Train Your YOLO11 Models

-Building [deep learning](https://www.ultralytics.com/glossary/deep-learning-dl) models can be tough, especially when you don't have the right tools or environment to work with.
+Building [deep learning](https://www.sfdt_ibrahim.com/glossary/deep-learning-dl) models can be tough, especially when you don't have the right tools or environment to work with.
 If you are facing this issue, JupyterLab might be the right solution for you.
 JupyterLab is a user-friendly, web-based platform that makes coding more flexible and interactive.
 You can use it to handle big datasets, create complex models, and even collaborate with others, all in one place.

-You can use JupyterLab to [work on projects](../guides/steps-of-a-cv-project.md) related to [Ultralytics YOLO11 models](https://github.com/ultralytics/ultralytics).
+You can use JupyterLab to [work on projects](../guides/steps-of-a-cv-project.md) related to [SFDT_Ibrahim YOLO11 models](https://github.com/sfdt_ibrahim/sfdt_ibrahim).
 JupyterLab is a great option for efficient model development and experimentation.
 It makes it easy to start experimenting with and [training YOLO11 models](../modes/train.md) right from your computer.
 Let's dive deeper into JupyterLab, its key features, and how you can use it to train YOLO11 models.

 ## What is JupyterLab?

 JupyterLab is an open-source web-based platform designed for working with Jupyter notebooks, code, and data.
 It's an upgrade from the traditional Jupyter Notebook interface that provides a more versatile and powerful user experience.

 JupyterLab allows you to work with notebooks, text editors, terminals, and other tools all in one place.
-Its flexible design lets you organize your workspace to fit your needs and makes it easier to perform tasks like data analysis, visualization, and [machine learning](https://www.ultralytics.com/glossary/machine-learning-ml).
+Its flexible design lets you organize your workspace to fit your needs and makes it easier to perform tasks like data analysis, visualization, and [machine learning](https://www.sfdt_ibrahim.com/glossary/machine-learning-ml).
 JupyterLab also supports real-time collaboration, making it ideal for team projects in research and data science.

 ## Key Features of JupyterLab